Alex Pietrangelo Game Preview: Golden Knights vs. Blues

 Pietrangelo Season Stats Insights

+- In 21 games this season, Pietrangelo has averaged 19:16 on the ice, while putting up a plus-minus rating of +6.

-- Pietrangelo has scored a goal in one of 20 games this season.
+- Pietrangelo has a goal in one of his 21 games playedthis season, but has yet to post a multi-goal effort.

-- In seven of 20 games this season, Pietrangelo has registered a point, and three of those games included multiple points.
+- In eight of 21 games this season, Pietrangelo has registered a point, and three of those games included multiple points.

-- In seven of 20 games this year, Pietrangelo has registered an assist, and in three of those matches recorded two or more.
+- In eight of 21 games this year, Pietrangelo has registered an assist, and in three of those matches recorded two or more.

-- Pietrangelo has an implied probability of 54.1% to eclipse his point total based on the odds.
+- The implied probability is 54.5% that Pietrangelo goes over his points over/under based on the odds.

 Sign up for Underdog fantasy today.